-The steering wheel position can be adjusted to suit driver preference.
+The steering wheel position can be adjusted to suit the driver preference.

-1. Push the lever located under the dash, on the left side of the steering column, all the way down and hold it while adjusting the steering wheel to the desired position.
+1. Push the lever located on the left side of the steering column all the way down and hold it while adjusting the steering wheel to the desired position.